-First we implemented basic physics in an existing framework based on the graphics engine Ogre3D1 and the physics engine ODE2, encompassing collisions based on physical properties of objects and contacts, such as bounciness and slipperiness.
+This project is two-fold.
+First, we implement basic physics in an existing framework based on the graphics engine Ogre3D1 and the physics engine ODE2, encompassing collisions based on physical properties of objects and contacts, such as bounciness and slipperiness.

-It turned out that the amount of data the server had to sent could be significantly reduced using the prediction algorithms, while still maintaining acceptably accurate physics simulation.
+The amount of data the server has to send is significantly reduced using the prediction algorithms, while still maintaining an acceptable level of accurate physics.
 This approach is therefore especially well-suited for online games, where servers need to send large amounts of data to the clients.
-The number of updates regarding the physics simulation can this way be drastically reduced.
+This way, the number of updates regarding the physics simulation can be drastically reduced.

 This project was implemented using C++ and OpenGL.